NissimBansal/IEEE_Assignments/README.md

 Baud rate is the speed at which both the transmitter and receiver work.
 It is a value that makes their timing exact which could otherwise lead to corruption of data.

 #### Asynchronous communication concept

-Asynchronous communication is the exchange of information where the sender and receiver do not interact in real-time, allowing for a time lag between sending a message and receiving a response
+Asynchronous communication is the exchange of information where the sender and receiver do not interact in real-time, allowing for a time lag between sending a message and receiving a response.